 If you can’t remember those feelings and only memories and experiences, or that person comes up.
 It should be seen as a red flag.

 It’s important to remember what and how you felt without that person being right there, with you, in the physical.
-It’s important to try remember how being in love enhanced your appreciation for life, with the mere thought of that special person in mind.
+It’s important to try to remember how being in love enhanced your appreciation for life, with the mere thought of that special person in mind.

 2. Love is everlasting, unmeasurable.

-We should be able to love someone so whole heartedly that just the thought of them should satisfy us.
+We should be able to love someone so wholeheartedly that just the thought of them should satisfy us.

 Once we learn and accept that love has no end and can be felt between worlds, and over oceans, we will then grasp the importance of allowing such freedom and space.
-Not only for our loved one, but for ourselves.
+Not only for our loved one but for ourselves.

 3. Unconditional love is the definition of the acceptance of imperfection

-Unconditional love for another never allows us to go down the road to attachment.
+Unconditional love for another never allows us to go down the road to the attachment.
 It loves all that is, even that weird little toe or skew tooth.

 It absolutely loves the sleep marks in the morning and the smell of breakfast, the sound of birds and the way they deal with their issues, the way they cry or the way they go absolutely nuts when something doesn’t go their way, unconditional love is patient and, kind and compassionate in all life’s areas.